nrdxp/nrd.sh/content/blog/closed-openness.md

 ### Just Be a Mentor

 The solution lies in courage — both individual and collective.
 A mentor isn't necessarily a role model; I certainly don't recommend anyone follow my difficult path.
-But I can share what I've learned, assist where I can, and contribute to rebuilding a culture of genuine mentorship.
+But I can share what I've learned, assist where I can, learn from the best, and contribute to rebuilding a culture of genuine mentorship.

 This isn't about transactions or authority.
 It's about recognizing our dual nature as both teachers and students, experts and beginners.
 True mentorship requires giving and receiving, understanding that our existence is endlessly dynamic — sometimes growing, sometimes shrinking, always changing.